y-arjun-y/arjunyadav/blog-posts/the-argentine-paradox.md

 For the past decade or so, there's been a consistent spell of budget deficits (that is, the government of a country spending more than they take in through taxation) and inflation (the "value" of money in a region) spiralling out of control.
 The recent COVID-19 pandemic did not help either of these at all.

-The plate of bad things that Argentina's economy has experienced in the past is vast: periods of hyperinflation whose effects still linger to this day to defaulting on debt: a big no-no when it comes to instilling confidence in your people, investors and the wider world and it's institutes (such as the International Monetary Fund).
+The plate of bad things that Argentina's economy has experienced in the past is vast: periods of hyperinflation whose effects still linger to this day to defaulting on debt: a big no-no when it comes to instilling confidence in your people, investors and the wider world and its institutes (such as the International Monetary Fund).

-## What did Javier Mileli do to turn this ship around?
+## What did Javier Milei do to turn this ship around?

 Javier Milei became the president of Argentina late last year and vowed "to turn this ship around" in his presidential campaign.
 A staunch defender of property rights and free market capitalism and a critic of "the welfare state" propped up by major Western nations across the world.